• Skip to primary navigation

 Jump to Recipe

 A warming slow cooker vegetable curry, using up all the veggies from the bottom of the fridge.
-Frugal, healthy and perfect for the cold weather!
+Frugal, healthy and perfect as a veggie main meal!

 Overhead view of a bowl of cauliflower and sweet potato curry topped with red chilli and coriander, surrounded by ingredients.